×

 If you have not spent a lot of time in Enoshima, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Enoshima, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Enoshima for a long period, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could provide a sense of stability and permanence.
 However, buying a home also comes with significant upfront costs, including a down payment, closing costs, and property taxes.
 It also requires a commitment to maintaining the property.
 If you're not ready for these responsibilities or if your stay in Enoshima is temporary, renting might be a better option.
 Renting a home in Enoshima offers more flexibility.
 It's a good option if you're not sure how long you'll be staying or if you prefer not to deal with the maintenance and other responsibilities that come with homeownership.
 Renting can also be more affordable in the short term, as it doesn't require a large upfront investment.
 In addition, the real estate market conditions in Enoshima should also be considered.
 If the market is favorable for buyers and you have the financial means, buying a home could be a wise decision.
 On the other hand, if the market is more favorable for renters, or if property prices are high, renting might be the better choice.
 Lastly, it's important to consider your lifestyle and personal preferences.
 Some people prefer the freedom and flexibility that comes with renting, while others prefer the stability and potential financial benefits of owning a home.
 In conclusion, the decision to buy or rent a home in Enoshima, Japan, should be based on a careful consideration of your financial situation, long-term plans, and personal preferences.
-It's always a good idea to consult with a real estate professional or financial advisor before making such a significant decision," explained one expat living in Enoshima, Japan.
+It's always a good idea to consult with a real estate professional or financial advisor before making such a significant decision," commented one expat who made the move to Enoshima.

 What cultural faux pas should I try to avoid making in Enoshima?